Ancaster History, Family Crest & Coats of Arms

 Early Origins of the Ancaster family

 The surname Ancaster was first found in Lancashire where they held a family seat as Constables of Lancaster Castle from very ancient times.
 One of the first records of the family was found in Litherland, one of the ancient manors of Aughton.
 "About the middle of the twelfth century it was granted to Warin de Lancaster, chief forester, by the serjeanty of keeping the lord's falcons."

 The chapelry of Milburn, Westmorland is also of significance to the family in early times.
 "The chapel, dedicated to St. Cuthbert, was founded by William de Lancaster, about 1355.
 Many vestiges of encampments are visible.
 Howgill Castle, formerly the seat of the knightly families of Lancaster and Sandford, and which, with Grange Hall and Lownthwaite, belongs to the Earl of Thanet, lord of the manor, occupies a commanding situation, half a mile east of the village; some of its walls are 10½ feet thick."

-Important Dates for the Ancaster family
+Early History of the Ancaster family

 This web page shows only a small excerpt of our Ancaster research.
 Another 218 words (16 lines of text) covering the years 1068, 1066, 1070, 1114, 1150, 1334, 1618, 1650 and 1717 are included under the topic Early Ancaster History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ancaster include Lancaster, Lancashire, Lancester, Lancoster, Lancastell and many more.

 Early Notables of the Ancaster family (pre 1700)